Anthony Mirra: Bonanno civil war

-He was known among fellow mobsters as a "knife man".
-It was a common practice for mobsters to carry knives, because they were routinely rousted by police officers and did not want to be caught with firearms.
-Mirra carried a folding knife with a long blade.
-Unlike Mirra, it was uncommon for mobsters to ever use their blade, preferring the use of a firearm.
-Pistone was warned by fellow mobsters that, "If you ever get into an argument with him, make sure you stay an arm's length apart, because he will stick you."

-Although Mirra was despised, he was tolerated because he was a remarkably good moneymaker.
-Mirra was a hard worker who was out on the street every day from 8:00a.m. to 3:00p.m., making around $5,000 a day for the family.
-He once bragged to Pistone that since he had been out of prison, he had made over $200,000.
-He had a reputation for either cheating people out of money or outright stealing, demanding that goods and services be provided to him "on the arm".

-He was known to be violent with women, physically abusing his mistresses and threatening to murder one when she confessed that she was a lesbian.
-Ruggiero told Pistone that the problem with Mirra was that he was always abusing somebody.
-Mirra insulted everybody and was always in arguments.
-Mirra was so loathed by mobsters that when Donnie Brasco was revealed to be an undercover agent, he immediately went into hiding instead of attempting to negotiate for his own life, as he knew that countless mafiosi would be eager to take the opportunity to murder him.

 Operation Donnie Brasco and death

-In mid-1981, when Pistone was revealed as an FBI agent, "Sonny Black" Napolitano, "Lefty" Ruggiero, and Mirra were all in the firing line for initially allowing the infiltration.
+In mid-1981, when Pistone was revealed as an FBI agent, "Sonny Black" Napolitano, "Lefty" Ruggiero, and Mirra were all blamed for initially allowing the infiltration.
 Mirra went into hiding.
-Joseph Massino ordered Mirra's uncle Alfred Embarrato and Mirra's two cousins, Richard Cantarella and Joseph D'Amico, to find and kill him.
+Joseph Massino ordered Mirra's uncle Alfred Embarrato and Mirra's two cousins, Richard Cantarella and Joseph D'Amico, to kill him.
 On February 18, 1982, D'Amico lured him to a parking garage in Lower Manhattan.
 Embarrato and Cantarella were waiting in a getaway car.
 The pair went to the parking garage, climbed into Mirra's car, and drove up to a locked security gate.
 D'Amico later described in a testimony, "He took out his key, put it in the box, but he didn't get a chance to turn the box...
 I shot him at close range several times on the side of his head."